LarnuUK/SearchDatabaseForValue/README.md

 # SearchDatabaseForValue
-A procedure to search an entire database for a specific value
+A procedure to search an entire database for a specific value.